xiaomingfu2013/LinearNoiseApproximation.jl/README.md

 ## References
 <a id="1">[1]</a> N.G. van Kampen.
 The Expansion of the Master Equation.
 John Wiley & Sons, Inc., 2007.

 <a id="2">[2]</a> David Schnoerr, Guido Sanguinetti, and Ramon Grima.
-Approximation and inference methods for stochastic
-biochemical kinetics — a tutorial review Corrigendum : Approximation and inference methods for stochastic biochemical kinetics — a tutorial review ( 2017 J .
-Phys .
-A :.
-2017.
+Approximation and inference methods for stochastic biochemical kinetics — a tutorial review (2017).
+Journal of Physics A: Mathematical and Theoretical, 50(9):093001.

 <a id="3">[3]</a> Nicolaas Godfried van Kampen.
 Stochastic Processes in Physics and Chemistry, volume 1.
 Elsevier, 1992.